 Prof. Lorenzo Marini

 I have a wide range of interests in applied ecology of plants and arthropods.
-I have been mainly working on landscape ecology in agricultural landscapes, invasion ecology of plants and insects, and global change biology in mountain areas.
+I have been mainly working on landscape ecology in agricultural landscapes, invasion ecology, and global change biology in mountain areas.

 My teaching activity at the University of Padova focuses on biodiversity and ecosystem services, landscape ecology, and applied entomology.